Japan to fully lift COVID-19 restrictions as infections slow

+7 of20 Japanese Prime Minister Fumio Kishida arrives at a news conference in Tokyo, Wednesday, March 16, 2022.
+Kishida on Wednesday announced plans to fully lift coronavirus restrictions on March 21 as new infections driven by the highly contagious omicron variant slow.
+(Stanislav Kogiku/Pool Photo via AP) Stanislav Kogiku/AP Show More Show Less

+8 of20 Japanese Prime Minister Fumio Kishida listens to a reporter's question during a news conference in Tokyo, Wednesday, March 16, 2022.
+Kishida on Wednesday announced plans to fully lift coronavirus restrictions on March 21 as new infections driven by the highly contagious omicron variant slow.
+(Stanislav Kogiku/Pool Photo via AP) Stanislav Kogiku/AP Show More Show Less 9 of20

-5 of14 People wearing protective masks to help curb the spread of the coronavirus walk along a pedestrian crossing Wednesday, March 16, 2022, in Tokyo.
-Eugene Hoshiko/AP Show More Show Less 6 of14
+10 of20 People wearing face masks to protect against the spread of the coronavirus walk on a street lined with bars and restaurants in Tokyo Wednesday, March 16, 2022.
+Japan’s Prime Minister Fumio Kishida on Wednesday announced plans to fully lift coronavirus restrictions on March 21 as new infections driven by the highly contagious omicron variant slow.
+Koji Sasahara/AP Show More Show Less

-7 of14 People wearing protective masks to help curb the spread of the coronavirus walk on a pedestrian crossing at Ginza shopping district Wednesday, March 16, 2022, in Tokyo.
-Eugene Hoshiko/AP Show More Show Less
+11 of20 People wearing face masks to protect against the spread of the coronavirus walk on a street lined with bars and restaurants in Tokyo Wednesday, March 16, 2022.
+Japan’s Prime Minister Fumio Kishida on Wednesday announced plans to fully lift coronavirus restrictions on March 21 as new infections driven by the highly contagious omicron variant slow.
+Koji Sasahara/AP Show More Show Less 12 of20

-8 of14 People wearing protective masks to help curb the spread of the coronavirus walk on a street at Ginza shopping district Wednesday, March 16, 2022, in Tokyo.
-Eugene Hoshiko/AP Show More Show Less 9 of14
+13 of20 People wearing face masks to protect against the spread of the coronavirus walk on a street lined with bars and restaurants in Tokyo Wednesday, March 16, 2022.
+Japan’s Prime Minister Fumio Kishida on Wednesday announced plans to fully lift coronavirus restrictions on March 21 as new infections driven by the highly contagious omicron variant slow.
+Koji Sasahara/AP Show More Show Less

-11 of14 People wearing face masks to protect against the spread of the coronavirus walk on a street in Tokyo Wednesday, March 16, 2022.
-Koji Sasahara/AP Show More Show Less 12 of14
+17 of20 People wearing face masks to protect against the spread of the coronavirus walk on a street in Tokyo Wednesday, March 16, 2022.
+Koji Sasahara/AP Show More Show Less 18 of20

 TOKYO (AP) — Japan’s Prime Minister Fumio Kishida on Wednesday announced plans to fully lift coronavirus restrictions on March 21 as new infections driven by the highly contagious omicron variant slow.